mmagnuski/sarna/README.md

 <img src="http://zhr59sarny.blox.pl/resource/sarna1.jpg" width="300px">

 ## Installation
-Install from git:
+Installing `sarna` requires `git` to be installed.
+Recommended way to install `sarna` (from github) is to:
 ```
 pip install git+https://github.com/mmagnuski/sarna
 ```

+### advanced installation
-or *if you want to develop*, this way:
+If you know what you are doing and want to have *editable, 'develop'* version of `sarna`, you can install either this way:
 ```
 pip install -e git+https://github.com/mmagnuski/sarna#egg=sarna
 ```